-45. What if what we've learned as liberal tolerance is a mirror of these white men of property's euphemisms & evasions & moral equivocations.
+45. What if what we've learned as liberal tolerance is a mirror of the euphemisms & evasions & moral equivocations of these white men of property.

 46. What if they were right to defend each others' prerogatives even in the midst of heated disagreement, because at bottom their interests were the same

 48. Representative Barbara Lee of California, January 6: "There is no doubt that the integrity of our election was compromised."

 49. Representative Elijah Cummings of Maryland, to CNN as I sat by the Capitol: "Chris, you gotta understand, we members of Congress have a lot of information that the public does not have.
 And I can tell you, over the last week or two, the classified briefings that I have been to.
 And if the public knew what members of Congress know, I , I," & then was interrupted.